NOAA-GFDL/MDTF-diagnostics/doc/sphinx/convective_transition_diag.rst

     \(i\) Critical CWV :math:`w_{c}` and (j) the corresponding critical column relative humidity :math:`w_{c}/\widehat{q_{sat}}`.
 The colored markers represent the results simulated by the AM4 model and observed values in gray.

-Compared to the observations, the slope of the best-fit line simulated by the AM4 model is slightly higher than observed [0.76 vs. 0.62 in panel (e); `Kuo et al., in prep <2>`_], but within the uncertainty range of observations (`Kuo et al. 2018 <1>`_).
+Compared to the observations, the slope of the best-fit line simulated by the AM4 model is slightly higher than observed [0.76 vs. 0.62 in panel (e); :ref:`Kuo et al., in prep <2>`], but within the uncertainty range of observations (:ref:`Kuo et al. 2018 <1>`).
 The simulated statistics are more sensitive to the tropospheric temperature and ocean basin and indicate that there are more above critical events for highest temperature bins in the model.
 The functional form of the PDFs for precipitating events deviates from Gaussian.
 The simulated critical values are consistent with the observed values [panels (i)-(j)].
-It has been noted that the dependence of critical values on tropospheric temperature (i.e., critical CWV increases with tropospheric temperature but the corresponding critical column RH :math:`w_{c}/\widehat{q_{sat}}` decreases) is a generic consequence of including entrainment in the buoyancy/conditional instability calculation (`Sahany et al. 2012 <3>`_).
+It has been noted that the dependence of critical values on tropospheric temperature (i.e., critical CWV increases with tropospheric temperature but the corresponding critical column RH :math:`w_{c}/\widehat{q_{sat}}` decreases) is a generic consequence of including entrainment in the buoyancy/conditional instability calculation (:ref:`Sahany et al. 2012 <3>`).

 Additional references
 ---------------------

+   .. _3:

-..
-[3] Sahany, S., J. D. Neelin, K. Hales, and R. B. Neale, 2012: Temperature–moisture dependence of the deep convective transition as a constraint on entrainment in climate models. *J. Atmos.
+3. Sahany, S., J. D. Neelin, K. Hales, and R. B. Neale, 2012: Temperature–moisture dependence of the deep convective transition as a constraint on entrainment in climate models. *J. Atmos.
 Sci.*, **69**, 1340–1358, https://doi.org/10.1175/JAS-D-11-0164.1.

+   .. _4:

-..
-[4] Wentz, F.J., C. Gentemann, K.A.
+4. Wentz, F.J., C. Gentemann, K.A.
 Hilburn, 2015: Remote Sensing Systems TRMM TMI Daily, 3-Day Environmental Suite on 0.25 deg grid, Version 7.1.
 Remote Sensing Systems, Santa Rosa, CA. Available online at https://www.remss.com/missions/tmi.

+   .. _5:

-..
-[5] Zhao., M., and Coauthors, 2018a: The GFDL Global Atmosphere and Land Model AM4.0/LM4.0 - Part I: Simulation Characteristics with Prescribed SSTs. *Journal of Advances in Modeling Earth Systems*, **10(3)**, https://doi.org/10.1002/2017MS001208.
+5. Zhao., M., and Coauthors, 2018a: The GFDL Global Atmosphere and Land Model AM4.0/LM4.0 - Part I: Simulation Characteristics with Prescribed SSTs. *Journal of Advances in Modeling Earth Systems*, **10(3)**, https://doi.org/10.1002/2017MS001208.

+   .. _6:

-..
-[6] Zhao., M., and Coauthors, 2018b: The GFDL Global Atmosphere and Land Model AM4.0/LM4.0 - Part II: Model Description, Sensitivity Studies, and Tuning Strategies. *Journal of Advances in Modeling Earth Systems*, **10(3)**, https://doi.org/10.1002/2017MS001209.
+6. Zhao., M., and Coauthors, 2018b: The GFDL Global Atmosphere and Land Model AM4.0/LM4.0 - Part II: Model Description, Sensitivity Studies, and Tuning Strategies. *Journal of Advances in Modeling Earth Systems*, **10(3)**, https://doi.org/10.1002/2017MS001209.

 .. |^2| replace:: \ :sup:`2`\
 .. |^3| replace:: \ :sup:`3`\